 The Minnesota Board of Water and Soil Resources (BWSR) is responsible for promulgation of the Wetland Conservation Act (WCA) rules (MN Rules Chapter 8420).
 The 2022-2025 WCA rulemaking is a continuation of the process initiated on October 9, 2015, when a request for comments was published in the State Register.
-A new notice was published on January 18, 2022 that serves as the renewal of the rulemaking process.
+A new notice was published on January 18, 2022 that serves as the renewal of the rulemaking process, and an additional notice was published on July 8, 2024 to address 2024 WCA statute changes.
 All comments received in response to the 2015 notice are part of the rulemaking record and will be considered along with comments received in response to the 2022 notice.
 This document summarizes BWSR's plans to update the WCA rules and an approximate timeline of events.